Urgent care vs. emergency room

 - Heart attack or stroke

-- Overdose due to drugs or medication
+- Drug or medication overdose

 - Seizures